 A diversified portfolio, on the other hand, spreads investments across all sectors, thereby mitigating the risks associated with any one sector’s poor performance.

 Dividend focused funds tend to be highly concentrated in US stocks.
-The Vanguard Dividend Growth fund is allocated 91% to US equities which is typical of the dividend focused funds that Morningstar ranked highly in 2023.
-And not having an international exposure can be costly.
+The best performing of the above dividend focused funds, BlackRock Equity Dividend Institutional (MADVX) is typical of these funds with 81.51% of its holdings in US stocks.
+Not having an international exposure could be costly.

-For example, US stocks had a negative 0.95% average annual return from 2000 to 2009.
-That is a decades-long cumulative loss of roughly 17%.
+For example, US stocks, as exemplified the S&P 500 index had a negative 0.91% average annual return from 2000 to 2009.
+That is a decades-long cumulative loss of roughly 8.78%, as exemplified by VINIX, a popular mutual fund that provides exposure to the index.
 Some refer to that period of time as the United States’ ‘Lost Decade’.
-Meanwhile, international stocks bested US stocks over the same period by an average of 2.99% annually.
+Meanwhile, international stocks, as exemplified by VTIAX, bested US stocks over the same period by an average of 3.20% annually.
 We don’t like our clients losing decades, especially in retirement.

 Dividend focused funds tend to be highly concentrated in large stocks which are far more likely to pay dividends.
 At Abacus, we actually overrepresent small stocks in our client portfolios, because small company stocks have had a higher return historically.
 That return derives from their higher risk.
 Heightened expected risk has a heightened expected reward.
 Smallness in market capitalization is a source of higher expected returns that is not available when investing for dividends.